noizhardware/dotfiles/p9/first.md

 ## plan9 C
-each compiler-linker has a letter or number, will be x from now on. eg - ARM compiler is 5c, the linker is 5l (works for the rPi)
+each compiler-linker has a letter or number, will be x from now on. eg - ARM64 compiler is 7c, the linker is 7l (works for the rPi3)
 - to compile: `xc mysource.c`
 - then link: `xl mysource.5`
 - run the program: x.out (it's the default output file name)